Security builder & leader

 Though the role of a product manager differs across organizations, in many cases the product manager’s primary objective is to define product capabilities to support the company’s business goals.
 The secondary objective is often to drive product adoption.
 Sometimes these responsibilities are called solution management or product development, rather than product management.
 What do they entail?

 A product manager often works with the engineering team to articulate requirements in a way that leads to the successful creation and enhancement of the product, which is sometimes called a solution, to highlight the need for it to solve a meaningful problem.
-The product manager, therefore, needs to know enough about engineering disciplines—be they hardware or software related—to communicate with the corresponding teams in the organization.
+The product manager, therefore, needs to know enough about engineering disciplines, whether hardware or software, to communicate with the corresponding teams in the organization.

 Though the specific responsibilities differ across companies, product managers often perform the following tasks: